sdv-dev/CTGAN/README.md

 # Overview

-CTGAN is a collection of Deep Learning based synthetic data generators for single table data, which are able to learn from real data and generate synthetic with high fidelity.
+CTGAN is a collection of Deep Learning based synthetic data generators for single table data, which are able to learn from real data and generate synthetic data with high fidelity.

 | Important Links                               |                                                                      |
 | --------------------------------------------- | -------------------------------------------------------------------- |